 Low bone density is when your bone density is lower than normal, but not low enough to be considered osteoporosis.
 It may mean that you have a greater chance of getting osteoporosis if you lose bone in the future because you have less bone to lose.
 People with low bone density are more likely to break a bone compared to people with normal bone density.

-The result of your bone density test as a special number called a T-score.
+The result of your bone density test is reported as a number called a T-score.
 A T-score between –1.0 and –2.5 means you have low bone density.
 Examples are having a T-score of -1.2, -1.5, -2.0 and -2.2.
 A person with a T-score of -2.2 has lower bone density than a person with a T-score of -1.2.